-If you represent an organization or civic N/A group, what is the role of your organization or the group in the local community?
-If you represent a neighborhood, how IN/A If you represent a neighborhood, how N/A would you describe the residents in your would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see would you describe the residents in your neighborhood?
-To what extent do you see
+If you represent an organization or civic N/A group, what is the role of your organization or the group in the local community? † , If you represent a neighborhood, how N/A If you represent a neighborhood, how would you describe the residents in your N/A N/A would you describe the residents in your IN/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A would you describe the residents in your neighborhood?
+To what extent do you see N/A

 Do you have special knowledge or I've been involved in corporate planning and project design as well as

 experience in park planning or recreation delivered presentations on proposals.

 programming or special skills, interests, or

 background that you feel would help the

 CAG?
 If so, please describe.

 Please suggest other key individuals or

 organizations we should reach out to for

 potential CAG membership for this

+I []

 project.

-Please share any other comments or ideas At this point I would simply like to learn more about how I can help.
+- At this point I would simply like to learn more about how I can help.

-you have about the CAG and/or general ······································
+you have about the CAG and/or general

 community engagement for this project.

 Could you please confirm your availability

 for the six upcoming Community Advisory

 Group meetings?

+Group meetings?

+Augusta de la manusca estima como As I doubt one revealf representing a community or domagness big I admit

-Are you comfortable representing your As I don't see myself representing a community or demographic, I admit group's interests in an official capacity? that I might not be what's needed here, but if I am, I'm interested in helping out.
-Can you please provide some examples on how you would utilize your community networks to encourage participation in this park planning process?
+Are you comfortable representing your As I don't see myself representing a community or demographic, I admit

+group's interests in an official capacity? that I might not be what's needed here, but if I am, I'm interested in

+helping out.

+Inciping out:

+Can you please provide some examples on

+how you would utilize your community

+networks to encourage participation in

+this park planning process?

+tilis park planning process:

-Could you please share what unique I spend a lot of time on the greenway trails and am active the local Cub Scouts that use other facilities around the area.
+Could you please share what unique I spend a lot of time on the greenway trails and am active the local Cub perspective or lived experience you would Scouts that use other facilities around the area.
 I enjoy working with bring to the group? others to provide better resources to the community to help connect people and make our natural areas more accessible to all.
-I'm also excited about new ways for my children to enjoy these kinds of benefits.
+I'm also excited about new ways for my children to enjoy these kinds of benefits. , , , , , , , , , , , , , , , , , , ,